KaisTahar/dqLib/README.md

     </tbody>
 </table>

-<br />  In addition to indicators, the reports include relevant parameters and offer adequate information to help users address the detected DQ issues. `dqLib` provides functions to report on the following DQ issues and related parameters:
+<br />  In addition to indicators, the reports include resulting parameters and offer adequate information to help users resolve the detected DQ issues. `dqLib` provides functions to report on the following DQ issues and related parameters:

   | Abbreviation | DQ Parameter | Description |
   |-----|--------------------------- | ------------|